emilyfuhrman/datavis_design/2017_Summer/Studios/01_Creating_a_Web_Map_of_Building_Age_in_Manhattan_Using_CARTO.md

 We will be using one dataset for this map:

-* PLUTO for Manhattan - Originally downloaded from [here](http://www1.nyc.gov/site/planning/data-maps/open-data/dwn-pluto-mappluto.page)
+* PLUTO for Manhattan - Originally downloaded from [here](http://www1.nyc.gov/site/planning/data-maps/open-data/dwn-pluto-mappluto.page).
+Also available [here](https://github.com/emilyfuhrman/datavis_design/tree/master/2017_Summer/Data/01).

 ### Creating a building age map of Manhattan
 #### Importing and loading your data into CARTO